Amirhosseintsh80/Improve_Aslam_Ahmad_CPHM/README.md

-# Improved Aslam–Ahmad Estimator in the Cox Model
+# Improved Aslam–Ahmad Estimator for the Cox Proportional Hazards Model

-## Introduction
+## Overview

-This repository contains the implementation of the simulation studies and real-data analyses presented in the accompanying paper on the Improved Aslam–Ahmad estimator for the Cox model.
+This repository contains the R implementation of the **Improved Aslam–Ahmad estimator** for the Cox proportional hazards model, together with the simulation studies and real-data analysis presented in the accompanying paper.

-The proposed methodology extends the Improved Aslam–Ahmad shrinkage estimator to the Cox model by incorporating equality constraints derived from a preliminary variable selection procedure.
-The approach combines variable selection with constrained estimation to improve estimation accuracy, particularly in the presence of multicollinearity, sparse regression coefficients, and prior structural information.
+The proposed estimator extends the classical Improved Aslam–Ahmad shrinkage methodology to survival analysis by incorporating **linear equality restrictions** into the Cox proportional hazards model.
+The estimator combines unrestricted and restricted maximum partial likelihood estimators through a data-driven shrinkage mechanism, leading to improved estimation accuracy when reliable prior information is available.

-The simulation study evaluates the performance of the proposed estimator under different sample sizes, correlation structures, sparsity levels, and censoring rates.
-Performance is assessed using Relative Average Absolute Error (RAAE), Average Absolute Loss (AALS), Average Absolute Shrinkage (AAS), and other evaluation criteria described in the accompanying paper.
+The simulation study evaluates the performance of the proposed estimator under various sample sizes, correlation structures, sparsity levels, and censoring rates.
+Estimation performance is assessed using Relative Average Absolute Error (RAAE), Average Absolute Loss (AALS), Average Absolute Shrinkage (AAS), and other performance measures introduced in the paper.

-This repository also provides a practical workflow for applying the proposed estimator to real survival datasets after verifying the assumptions of the Cox model.

 ---

 # Methodology

-The proposed methodology extends the Improved Aslam–Ahmad estimator to the Cox model by integrating shrinkage estimation with equality-constrained estimation.

-Rather than relying solely on the unrestricted maximum partial likelihood estimator, the proposed approach incorporates structural information obtained from variable selection.
-Variables identified as inactive are treated as equality constraints, leading to a restricted estimator with reduced variance while maintaining satisfactory prediction performance.
+Consider the Cox proportional hazards model

+\[
+h(t|x)=h_0(t)\exp(x^\top\beta),
+\]

+where

+- \(h_0(t)\) is the unspecified baseline hazard function,
+- \(x\) is the vector of explanatory variables,
+- \(\beta\) denotes the regression coefficient vector.

+Suppose that prior information is available in the form of linear equality restrictions

+\[
+H\beta=h,
+\]

+where \(H\) is a known restriction matrix and \(h\) is a known constant vector.

 The proposed estimation procedure consists of the following steps:

-1. Fit the standard Cox model using all available covariates.

-2. Verify the adequacy of the fitted Cox model through goodness-of-fit diagnostics.

-3. Assess the functional form of continuous covariates and apply suitable transformations if necessary.

-4. Perform variable selection using the LASSO Cox regression model.

-5. Identify regression coefficients that are shrunk exactly to zero.

-6. Construct the equality constraint matrix based on these inactive predictors.
+1. Estimate the regression coefficients using the **Maximum Partial Likelihood Estimator (MPLE)**.

-7. Compute the restricted maximum partial likelihood estimator under the specified linear constraints.
+2. Estimate the **Restricted Maximum Partial Likelihood Estimator (RMPLE)** under the specified linear equality restrictions.

+3. Compute the shrinkage parameter according to the Improved Aslam–Ahmad methodology.

-8. Apply the Improved Aslam–Ahmad shrinkage estimator to obtain the final constrained estimator.
+4. Combine the unrestricted and restricted estimators to obtain the **Improved Aslam–Ahmad estimator**.

-This methodology combines data-driven variable selection with constrained estimation, resulting in improved estimation efficiency, especially in the presence of multicollinearity and high-dimensional covariates.
+The proposed estimator exploits available prior information while reducing estimation variance, resulting in improved finite-sample performance compared with conventional Cox regression estimators.

 ---

-# Limitations

-Although the proposed estimator demonstrates favorable performance across a wide range of simulation settings, several limitations should be considered.

-- The methodology assumes that the proportional hazards assumption of the Cox model is satisfied.

-- Adequate model fit should be verified before applying the proposed estimator.

-- Continuous covariates are assumed to have the appropriate functional form.
-Nonlinear effects should be modeled before estimation.

-- The quality of the final estimator depends on the variable selection procedure.
-Incorrect selection by LASSO may produce inappropriate equality constraints.

-- Equality constraints are treated as exact.
-If truly important variables are incorrectly constrained to zero, estimation bias may increase.

-- The proposed estimator is designed for linear equality constraints and is not directly applicable to nonlinear constraint structures.

-- Performance may deteriorate under extremely high censoring rates or very small sample sizes.

-- The simulation study considers predefined correlation structures, sparsity levels, and sample sizes.
-Additional studies are required to evaluate performance under more complex data-generating mechanisms.

-- The methodology assumes independent observations and does not directly address clustered survival data, recurrent events, or time-dependent covariates.

----

-# Reproducing the Simulation Study
+# Simulation Study

-The simulation scripts are fully parameterized.
-To reproduce the results reported in the paper or conduct additional experiments, modify the following parameters.
+The simulation study can be reproduced by modifying the following parameters.

-## 1. Sample Size
+## Sample Size

 ```r
 n
 ```

-Typical values:
+Typical values

 ```text
 50